 Graduation ceremonies recognize the efforts of the College's graduates.
 Upon successful completion of their programs, graduates are encouraged to attend a graduation ceremony.
-Graduates from most programs who choose to participate in the ceremony have their graduation fee for their cap, gown, and ceremony expenses already included in their tuition with the exception of the Phlebotomy Technician program.
+Graduates from most programs who choose to participate in the ceremony have their graduation fee for their cap, gown, and ceremony expenses already included in their tuition except for the Phlebotomy Technician program.
 Graduates from the Phlebotomy Technician program who choose to participate in the ceremony are required to pay a graduation fee for their cap and gown ceremony expenses.
-Graduates must also be in financial good standing with the College to attend the ceremony.
+Graduates must also be in good financial standing with the College to attend the ceremony.